 In Heart of America Care Center, 4.48% of Patients had Serious Falls

 This is the percent of residents that sustained a major fall.
 Falls leading to serious injury are routinely associated with lower levels of patient supervision.
 Better nursing care can limit the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

-This figure measures the percent of long-term stay patients that sustained a urinary tract infection.
-Although more of these infections may reflect poorly on a facility's nursing care, it is difficult to compare different nursing homes due to facilities having differing reporting standards.
+This metric indicates the percentage of long-term patients who had a urinary tract infection.
+While a higher rate infections may reflect poorly on a facility's nursing care, it can be problematic to compare different facilities due to nursing homes having inconsistent reporting standards.

 Appropriately Uses Anti-Psychotic Medication